Seventeen years CLEAN!!!!

 Why would the apostle Paul write that?
 Why would he think if our hope was only for this world we ought to be the most pitied of all people?
 I suspect it’s because he was who he was.
 I suspect many of my brothers and sisters feel the same way.
-I suspect for them; the words are true, this life is less than what they can imagine in heaven full of pain and sorrow, rules and restrictions.
-I don’t fault them for their ideals, but for me, if only for this life I have hope in Christ I’m not to be pitied, I think I ought to be admired.
+I suspect for them; the words are true, this life is less than what they can imagine in heaven.
+This life is full of pain and sorrow, rules and restrictions.
+I don’t fault them for their ideals, but for me, maybe for all recovering addicts, if only for this life I have hope in Christ I’m not to be pitied, I think I ought to be admired.

 Let me explain…

 Seventeen years ago this month, I was a drug addict, a pretty bad one actually.
 I smoked weed daily, most days multiple times a day.
 My rule was, as long as I wasn’t doing it in the same room as my infant and toddler boys I was being a responsible parent.
 It wasn’t just weed either.
 There were random Coke parties, with a little Crack thrown in for good measure, there were pill parties… I still don’t know what I took at most of those.
 Then there was Meth, ohhhhh, how I loved those beautiful chunky rocks that cut into the perfect powdery lines of heaven!
 The rules were a little more flex with Meth.
 As long as I wasn’t smoking it, the kids couldn’t get a contact high, and it’s not like a blind toddler or innocent infant even knew what their mom was doing anyway, right?!
 So most of the time I was in another room, but I’m not going to lie, there were times, I was shoving something up my nose with my kids or someone else’s in the same room.